You're invited to our storytelling event

 “There are always ways to incorporate some meaning into life no matter what the circumstances,” she says.

-Susan, an Oak Park resident, and three other Ventura County residents will share their journeys as caregivers 6 p.m.
-Thursday, April 20, at the Camarillo Library as part of an event co-organized by the Camarillo Health Care District and library.
-The event is free and open to the public, but advanced registration is required through the District as there is limited seating.
+Susan, an Oak Park resident, and three other Ventura County residents shared their journeys as caregivers April 20, 2023, at the Camarillo Public Library as part of an event co-organized by the Camarillo Health Care District and library.
+The event was free and open to the public, attracting more than 60 people.

-Dr. Ruby Simpkins and Joanna Wullschleger, both of Camarillo, and Michelle Rogers of Ventura also will share their true, personal stories.
-All have been featured on the District’s podcast, “Stories from the Heart: Inspiring Tales of Life, Love and Learning,” which is available on the District’s website, camhealth.com, through SoundCloud, Apple Podcasts and Spotify.
+Dr. Ruby Simpkins and Joanna Wullschleger, both of Camarillo, and Michelle Rogers of Ventura joined Susan in sharing true, personal stories.
+All are also featured on the District’s podcast, “Stories from the Heart: Inspiring Tales of Life, Love and Learning,” which is available on the District’s website, camhealth.com, through SoundCloud, Apple Podcasts and Spotify.

 Ruby is a doctor who practiced internal medicine in Agoura Hills for 33 years.
 She is also a “storyhealer,” someone who weaves tales primarily to heal the soul, spirit and body.
 She made her debut as a storyteller at By The Sea Theater in Malibu and has been featured at the Promenade Playhouse in Santa Monica, as well as other venues across California.